-- (a) Advance Notice. - (1) Verbal Notice.
+(a) Advance Notice.

+(1) Verbal Notice.

-Unless an employer waives its employees' notice obligations described herein, A an employee shall provide at least verbal notice sufficient to make the employer aware that the employee needs CFRA-qualifying leave, and the anticipated timing and duration of the leave.
+Unless an employer waives its employees' notice obligations described herein, an employee shall provide at least verbal notice sufficient to make the employer aware that the employee needs CFRA leave, and the anticipated timing and duration of the leave.
 The employee need not expressly assert rights under CFRA or FMLA, or even mention CFRA or FMLA, to meet the notice requirement; however, the employee must state the reason the leave is needed, such as, for example, the expected birth of a child or for medical treatment.
-The mere mention of "vacation," other paid time off, or resignation does not render the notice insufficient, so long asprovided the underlying reason for the request is CFRA-qualifying, and the employee communicates that reason to the employer.
-The employer should inquire further of the employee if it is necessary to determine whether the employee is requesting have more information about whether CFRA leave is being sought by the employee and to obtain the necessary information concerning the leave (i.e., commencement date, expected duration, and other pertinent permissible information). details of the leave to be taken.
+The mere mention of "vacation," other paid time off, or resignation does not render the notice insufficient, provided the underlying reason for the request is CFRA-qualifying, and the employee communicates that reason to the employer.
+The employer should inquire further of the employee if necessary to determine whether the employee is requesting CFRA leave and to obtain necessary information concerning the leave (i.e., commencement date, expected duration, and other permissible information).
 An employee has an obligation to respond to an employer's questions designed to determine whether an absence is potentially CFRA-qualifying.
 Failure to respond to permissible employer inquiries regarding the leave request may result in denial of CFRA protection if the employer is unable to determine whether the leave is CFRA-qualifying.

-- (A) Under all circumstances, it is the employer's responsibility to designate leave, paid or unpaid, as CFRA or CFRA/FMLA qualifying, based on information provided by the employee or the employee's spokesperson, and to give notice of the designation to the employee. - (B) Employers may not retroactively designate leave as CFRA leave after the employee has returned to work without the employee's consent, except under those same circumstances provided for in FMLA and its implementing regulations for retroactively counting leave as FMLA leave.
-Employers may not retroactively designate leave as CFRA leave after the employee has returned to work, except with appropriate notice to the employee and where the employer's failure to timely designate does not cause harm or injury to the employee. - (2) 30 Days' Advance Notice.
+- (A) Under all circumstances, it is the employer's responsibility to designate leave, paid or unpaid, as CFRA or CFRA/FMLA qualifying, based on information provided by the employee or the employee's spokesperson, and to give notice of the designation to the employee. - (B) Employers may not retroactively designate leave as CFRA leave after the employee has returned to work, except with appropriate notice to the employee and where the employer's failure to timely designate does not cause harm or injury to the employee.

+(2) 30 Days' Advance Notice.

 An employer may require that employees provide at least 30 days' advance notice before CFRA leave is to begin if the need for the leave is foreseeable based on an expected birth, placement for adoption or foster care, or planned medical treatment for a serious health condition of the employee or a family member.
 The employee shall consult with the employer and make a reasonable effort to schedule any planned medical treatment or supervision so as to minimize disruption to the operations of the employer.
-Any such scheduling, however, shall be subject to the approval of the health care provider of the employee or the employee's child, parent or spouse.
+Any such scheduling, however, shall be subject to the approval of the health care provider of the employee's child, parent or spouse.